 A snowy Christmas tree has become a big trend in our homes in recent years.
+How do you decorate a snowy Christmas tree?

 There are a few reasons, but mainly, for those that love an artificial tree over a real tree, we want to embrace the winter wonderland feeling inside our homes.